Wisbell/home-watcher-remake-rpi-server/README.md

 ```

 ## Running the app
-**Both this server and the <a href="https://github.com/Wisbell/home-watcher-remake-pi" target="blank">Home Watcher Raspberry Pi Application</a> should be cloned in the same directory in order for the server to run.
-The dependencies for the Home Watcher App should be installed as well before running the server.**
+**<p>Both this server and the <a href="https://github.com/Wisbell/home-watcher-remake-pi" target="blank">Home Watcher Raspberry Pi Application</a> should be cloned in the same directory in order for the server to run.
+The dependencies for the Home Watcher App should be installed as well before running the server.</p>**

 ```bash
 # Commands must be run as root user in order for the